Types defined in a foreign language can be accessed in Mercury using a declaration of the form

 Currently, three kinds of assertions are supported.

 The ‘word_aligned_pointer’ assertion implies ‘can_pass_as_mercury_type’ and additionally states that values of the given type are pointer values clear in the tag bits.
 It allows the Mercury implementation to avoid boxing values of the given type when the type appears as the sole argument of a data constructor.
-We do not recommend use of the assertion without a specific need or knowledge of the Mercury implementation.

 The ‘stable’ assertion is meaningful only in the presence of the ‘can_pass_as_mercury_type’ or ‘word_aligned_pointer’ assertions.
 It states that either the C type is an integer type, or it is a pointer type pointing to memory that will never change.
 Together, these assertions are sufficient to allow tabling (see Tabled evaluation) and the ‘compare_representation’ primitive to work on values of such types.